gummif/gummif.github.io/blog/contract_code_gen.md

 - Contracts are a good replacement for the `assert` macro and compiler intrinsics
 - Do not sprinkle contracts on functions without a careful thought
-- For each contract considered whether assuming it to be true is acceptable, and consider using `check_never_continue` when assuming or ignoring a contract is not acceptable
+- For each contract, consider whether the `assume` semantics are acceptable, and consider using `check_never_continue` when assuming or ignoring a contract is not acceptable
 - Do not rely on contracts to verify user input

+And finally, have fun!